orchest/orchest/docs/source/fundamentals/jobs.md

 ### Running a parametrized job

 The procedure to run a parametrized job is very similar to running a job without any parameters.
-Once you have followed any of the procedures above to parametrize your pipeline:
+Once you have followed any of the procedures above to parametrize your Pipeline:

-1. Make sure you have defined some parameters or you will only be able to schedule the pipeline as is.
+1. Make sure you have defined some parameters or you will only be able to schedule the Pipeline as is.
 2. Click on _Jobs_ in the left menu pane.
 3. Click the _+ Create job_ button to configure your job.
 4. Choose a _Job name_ and the _Pipeline_ you want to run the job for.
 5. Your default set of parameters are pre-loaded.
-By clicking on the values a JSON editor opens, allowing you to add additional values you would like the pipeline to run for.
+By clicking on the values a JSON editor opens, allowing you to add additional values you would like the Pipeline to run for.
 6. If you would like to schedule the job to run at a specific time have a look at _Scheduling_.
 In case you don't want your job to run every combination of your parameter values, you can deselect them through the _Pipeline runs_ option.